hortonworks/cloudbreak/README.md

   - create a new **Unreleased** section in top of `CHANGELOG.md`

 Once the PR is merged, CircleCI will:
-- create a new release on [github releases tab](https://github.com/sequenceiq/cloudbreak-deployer/releases), with the help of the [gh-release](https://github.com/progrium/gh-release).
+- create a new release on [GitHub releases tab](https://github.com/sequenceiq/cloudbreak-deployer/releases), with the help of [gh-release](https://github.com/progrium/gh-release).
 - it will create the git tag with `v` prefix like: `v0.0.3`

-Sample command when version 0.0.3 was released:
+Sample release command(s) of version 0.0.3 release:

 ```
 export OLD_VER=$(cat VERSION)